Check out how much fun we have! Such an inspirational day!

-Girlfriend – how do you finish a Quarter and Half Marathon?
+Girlfriend – how do you finish a Half Marathon, 10K or 5K?
 You can run, jog, walk or crawl.
 We don’t care as long as you get there.
 Be sure to train so you can be in the best shape of your life and cross the finish line no problem.
 Northwest Personal Training, one of our partners, will be hosting Training clinics to help ensure you get to the finish line!
 Call 360.574.7292 for more details.
 Also, if you go to our Home Page under the navigation link "Training Programs" we have listed a number of local running clinicis that will help you stay on track with your training.

 What to Bring:

 Bring the obvious - running/walking shoes & gear, & your bib number.
 Watch the weather closely.
 The show goes on no matter what the weather is doing.
 Fortunately, if you're dressed correctly, it shouldn't matter.
 If it's raining, you may want to layer with a water-proof running jacket.
 If it's cold, wear some running gloves.
-Vaseline is always a good idea on any spots that might rub (underarms, under the 'girls' aka breast area, inner thighs, feet).
+Vaseline is always a good idea on any spots that might rub (under ams, inner thighs, feet).
 Be sure to have your Bib # on the front of your shirt/jacket before you start the race and be sure to step over the timing mats at the start and finish.
-And watch for the cameras en route and give us a big cheesy smile!
+Watch for the cameras en route and give us a big cheesy smile!